zydou/arti/doc/Android.md

 }
 ```

-You can now build your application, and test it in an emulator or on your device, and hopefully it should work.
+You can now build your application, and test it in an emulator or on your device.
+Hopefully it should work.

 ## Tips and caveats

 You can find a sample project to build a very basic app using Arti [here](https://gitlab.torproject.org/trinity-1686a/arti-android-example/).
-It does not respect most good practices (don't run long task on UI thread for instance), but should otherwise be a good starting point.
+It does not respect most good practices ("don't run long tasks on the UI thread" for instance), but should otherwise be a good starting point.
 It's also implementing most of the tips below.

 ### Platform support
-By default, Arti run only on Android 7.0 and above.
+By default, Arti runs only on Android 7.0 and above.
 Versions under Android 7.0 will get a runtime exception due to a missing symbol.
-If you want to support Android 5.0 and above, it is possible to implement lockf yourself, as it is a rather simple libc function.
+If you want to support Android 5.0 and above, it is possible to implement `lockf` yourself, as it is a rather simple libc function.
 It might be possible to support even lower Android version by implementing more of these methods (at least create\_epoll1).
 This has
 not been explored, as it seems to be harder, and with less possible gain.
-An implementation of lockf is part of the sample project linked above, it's a Rust translation of Musl implementation of this function.
+An implementation of `lockf` is part of the sample project linked above.
+(It's a Rust translation of Musl implementation of this function.)

 ### Debugging and stability
-Arti log events to help debugging.
+Arti logs events to help debugging.
 By default these logs are not available on Android.
-You can make so Arti logs are exported to logcat by adding a couple dependencies and writing a bit of code
+You can make Arti export its logs to logcat by adding a couple dependencies and writing a bit of code:

 ```toml
 # in [dependencies] in Cargo.toml